A man stands with folded arms in a modern, bright office with large windows.

 Sustainable retirement provision made easy.
 With the two new investment vehicles, the "ZIF Green Bond Global" and "Zurich Carbon Neutral World Equity Fund", you not only provide for the future cleverly, but also with a clear conscience.

-Debentures, such as Zurich's certificate solutions, are a good alternative to investments in shares and traditional funds: They combine security and a return on investment in an optimal way.
+Zurich's certificate solutions are a good alternative to investments in stocks and traditional funds, especially in turbulent times: they optimally combine security and returns when investing money.

 Bank or insurance